fleet-sdk/docs/docs/guide/wallet-interaction.md

 # Wallet Interaction

-On the [Ergo Platform](https://ergoplatform.org/), one of the most common ways to interact with wallets and the Ergo blockchain is through the decentralized application (dApp) Connector.
-The [EIP-12 protocol](https://github.com/ergoplatform/eips/pull/23) defines the dApp Connector and the Context APIs.
-It is the main protocol of browser extension wallets like [Nautilus](https://github.com/capt-nemo429/nautilus-wallet) or [SAFEW](https://github.com/ThierryM1212/SAFEW).
+On the [Ergo Platform](https://ergoplatform.org/), one of the most common ways to interact with wallets and the Ergo blockchain is through the dApp Connector protocol, also known as [EIP-12](https://github.com/ergoplatform/eips/pull/23).
+It is the main wallet interaction protocol for browser extension wallets like [Nautilus](https://github.com/capt-nemo429/nautilus-wallet) or [SAFEW](https://github.com/ThierryM1212/SAFEW).

 :::warning
 **Work-in-Progress**: Non-reviewed text.
 You may find numerous writing errors throughout this guide.